 The interface looks like this :

-You browse to the image file and select a drive.
+Select a drive.
 The list of drives provides a nice set of information so it should be clearer exactly what physical device you are selecting.
+You can select multiple drives and it is possible to write multiple SD cards at the same time.

 Once the process has finished you have the option to burn the same image again or to choose a different image.